David A. Kirby

-David Allen Kirby (born 30 November 1968) is an American professor of science communication studies within University of Manchester’s Centre for the History of Science, Technology and Medicine.
+David Allen Kirby (born 30 November 1968) is an American professor of science communication studies at Cal Poly University in San Luis Obispo.
 He researches, writes about, and teaches science communication and the history of science.
 He is best known for his work showing how fictional narratives can be used in the process of design and for his studies on the use of scientists as consultants for Hollywood film productions.

 Academic history

-Kirby received his PhD in Zoology from the University of Maryland-College Park in 1996.
+Kirby received his BS in Ecology, Ethology, and Evolution from the University of Illinois-Champaign/Urbana in 1990.
+He then received a PhD in Zoology from the University of Maryland-College Park in 1996.
 He was an Assistant Professor in the Biology Department of American University until 2001 where he taught molecular biology and evolution.
-He then received a National Science Foundation postdoctoral fellowship that allowed him to re-train in the fields of science communication and science & technology studies (STS) in Cornell University’s Department of Science and Technology Studies.
-In 2004 he took up his current position at the University of Manchester where he is now Professor of Science Communication Studies in the Centre for the History of Science, Technology and Medicine.
+He then received a National Science Foundation postdoctoral fellowship that allowed him to re-train in the fields of science communication and science & technology studies (STS) in Cornell University's Department of Science and Technology Studies.
+In 2004 he took up a position at the University of Manchester where he was Professor of Science Communication Studies in the Centre for the History of Science, Technology and Medicine.
+Currently, he is Professor and Chair of the Department of Interdisciplinary Studies in the Liberal Arts and Director of the Program in Science, Technology & Society at Cal Poly University in San Luis Obispo.
+A position he started in 2019.